edwardUL99/DockerWizard/README.md

         for arg in args:
             cli.info(f'\t{arg}')

+        try:
-        if args.index('throw-error'):
+            if args.index("throw-error"):
                 # demo purposes if args contain throw-error, raise a CommandError
-            raise CommandError('This is how you raise an error condition from the command')
+                raise CommandError('This is how you raise an error condition from the command') except ValueError:
+            pass  # not in the list so ignore

     def default_name(self):
         # allows a default name to be assigned when the name tag is not provided in the build step